sunfish-prj/Service-Ledger/server/hyperledger-fabric/chaincode/governance/README.md

 # Governance Chain-code

 This section contains "governance" chaincodes for the SUNFISH federation:
 The chain-code support four different function in order to achieve a voting session.
-The inputs that can thai takes are:
+The function inputs are as follows:

-- requestorID : represent the ID of the member that submit a proposal
+- requestorID : it represents the ID of the member who submits a proposal
 - proposalID : it is the ID of the proposal
 - proposalDescription : it is the description of the proposal
-- proposalType : this field represent the proposal typology (e.g. join, leave, update)
+- proposalType : it represents the proposal typology (one among *join, leave, update*)
-- proposalQuorum : the typology of the quorum is needed to validate the proposal
+- proposalQuorum : the type of quorum needed to validate the proposal (i.e. ...)
-- proposalStatus : this is the current status of the proposal (e.g. pending, accepted, rejected)
+- proposalStatus : it is the current status of the proposal (one among *pending, accepted, rejected*)
-- votersNumber : this is the number of voters needed to make the proposal validable
+- votersNumber : it is the number of voters needed to make the proposal validable

 ## submitProposal

-The function is used for submitting of new proposal to vote.
-It takes as input "requestorID, proposalID, proposalDescription, proposalType, proposalQuorum, proposalStatus, votersNumber"
+The function is used for submitting a new proposal to vote.
+It takes in input "requestorID, proposalID, proposalDescription, proposalType, proposalQuorum, proposalStatus, votersNumber"

-An example of the invoke for it is :
+By reluing on the Service Ledger *invoke* API, the correponding invocation is as follows:

     {
     "channel": "sunfish-channel",